alemart/opensurge/README.md

 | Game config.  | ~/.config/opensurge2d |
 | Logs, etc.    | ~/.cache/opensurge2d  |

-**Portable setup:** if you haven't done a system-wide installation, Open Surge can also read files from the executable folder.
+**Portable setup:** if you haven't done a system-wide installation, Open Surge can also read files from the folder of the executable.